 If an FMV is not completed during the first few weeks or months after the death, and you have decided to conduct any maintenance and repairs, you will then need to get an appraisal of the property in the condition it’s in after you’ve completed the renovations.

-It’s important to get an FMV as soon as possible, as over time the value of the property may either decrease, depending on the situation and state of the house, or increase after you’ve conducted renovations.
+It’s important to get an FMV as soon as possible, as, over time, the value of the property may either decrease, depending on the situation and state of the house, or increase after you’ve conducted renovations.

-In the event, you do not complete an FMV, and you perhaps have access to the documents which stipulate the price the original tenant paid for the house, the property professional may be able to use this as a way to get an appraised value.
+In the event, you do not complete an FMV, and you perhaps have access to the documents which stipulate the price the original tenant paid for the house, the property professional may be able to use this as a way to get an appraisal value.

 What Should You Do With the Property?

 There’s a lot you can do with the property once it’s been registered in your rightful name or other heirs.
-If you are not the sole owner or heir to a property, you will need to decide among the other listed heirs what will happen to the property, and how you will be dividing the cost and maintenance thereof.
+If you are not the sole owner or heir to a property, you will need to decide among the other listed heirs what will happen to the property and how you will be dividing the cost and maintenance thereof.

 Whether you decide on selling or perhaps renting it, many property specialists and trust lawyers advise that the listed heirs should come to a general consensus on what they want to do with the property or the remainder of the trust.